SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Introduction

 This work proposes SincVAE, a DL architecture that introduces SincNet in the VAE framework to process EEG data for seizure detection in a semi-supervised setting.
 Bandpass filters are crucial for isolating meaningful frequency bands from input signals, especially in BCI applications \cite{ang2012filter,shajil2020multiclass,apicella2022eeg,arpaia2023sinc}.
 However, the application of bandpass filters typically involves two stages: (i) selecting well-known informative band frequencies pertinent to the specific context, and (ii) conducting an analysis where the analyst identifies and isolates relevant frequency bands from the data.
-SincNet offers an efficient solution in this process, providing a compact and precise method to develop custom bandpass filters optimized for specific applications.
+SincNet offers an efficient method in this process, providing a compact and precise solution to develop custom bandpass filters optimized for specific applications through the training stage.
 Applications of seizure detection could benefit from this improvement since it could allow to enhance (or eventually, eliminate), preliminary phases dedicated to the study and extraction of frequency bands from the data and, thus, achieve a more refined and precise extraction of frequency bands, leading to an acceleration and improvement of the whole processing pipeline development.
-A semi-supervised approach is particularly advantageous as it allows to fit a model on training sets that contain only normal instances \cite{aggarwal2017introduction,ruff2019deep,akcay2019ganomaly,pollastro2023semi}.
+Furthermore, SincNet filters act as bandpass filters, and after the training stage, they exhibit inherent interpretability \cite{ravanelli2018speaker}, offering analysts valuable insights into the frequency bands relevant to the seizure detection on the training dataset.
+The challenge of interpreting DL models is widely acknowledged in the literature, as their over-parameterized, black-box nature often obscures the rationale behind their predictions \cite{li2022interpretable}.
+Consequently, numerous algorithms have been proposed to enhance the interpretability of DL models by analyzing their components and understanding their behavior during inference. \textcolor{black}{In particular, various strategies have been proposed to address these issues, including post-hoc explanation methods (e.g., saliency maps, SHAP, LIME), model simplification, and the design of inherently interpretable architectures.
+In most conventional deep learning models, the learned configurations, such as convolutional filters or dense layer weights, lack clear structure and are not directly interpretable, making it difficult to understand what the model has actually learned \cite{chakraborty2017interpretability}}.
+In this context, SincNet allows to have a notable advantage, as its filters design inherently provides interpretability without requiring the application of additional algorithms.
+This built-in transparency enables a more direct understanding of the model's processing, offering valuable insights into the specific frequency bands involved, which is particularly important for clinical applications.
+Additionally, the signal decomposition performed by SincNet enhances the VAE's capabilities in detecting and extracting meaningful features that are representative of the non-anomalous condition during the training phase.
+This improvement allows for more accurate representation of the non-anomalous state, thereby emphasizing the distinction between non-anomalous and anomalous patterns in the data.
+A semi-supervised approach \cite{tan2025seda,hu2023,hu2024,pollastro2023semi,de2024dynamic} obtained through the application of a VAE network is particularly advantageous as it allows to fit a model on training sets that contain only non-anomalous instances \cite{aggarwal2017introduction,ruff2019deep,akcay2019ganomaly,pollastro2023semi}, in this context represented by interictal brain activity.
 This choice is motivated by the flexibility this approach offers, especially in scenarios with imbalanced datasets, where anomalous data points are scarce or even absent.
-This is particularly relevant in healthcare, where the prevalence of normal data contrasts with the rarity of abnormal data.
+Indeed, data imbalancing is a well-known challenge in healthcare problems, and various proposals in the literature have been made to address it \cite{zhao2024digan,yu2014improved,roy2024learning}.
+This is particularly relevant in healthcare, where the prevalence of non-anomalous data contrasts with the rarity of abnormal data.